Limitations of Selenium and How to Solve Them

 Perfecto helps to optimize every part of the important continuous testing process — creation, execution, lab, and analysis.
 Let’s walk through exactly how a continuous testing solution can make testing with Selenium even more powerful.

 When using a smart testing platform like Perfecto, the limitations of Selenium test creation fall away.
-For example, Selenium test creation without a continuous testing platform is highly complex, requiring technically-skilled and experienced test script writers.
+For example, Selenium test creation without a continuous testing platform is highly complex.
+It requires technically-skilled and experienced test script writers.

 When using a continuous testing platform, test creation can be done totally codeless.
 Plus, a tool like Perfecto helps with test maintenance, which is important when using Selenium.